corthon/secure_boot_manager/Readme.md

 ## Low-Level TODOs

-- Write a Rust wrapper for files
 - Parse SigLists
 - Figure out how to sign
   - EDK2 SharedCrypto?
-- Figure out a better way to interact with the user
-  - ConIn/ConOut wrapper?
-Ncurses?
 - Wrapper for walking PCI
 - Wrapper for walking FSes
 - Way to request a ConnectAll?